crux-bphc/CMS-Android/CONTRIBUTING.md

 Thank you for taking time to contribute (or at least considering to).
 CMS-Android is a community project as much as it is Crux's.

-Contributions does not necessarily mean you have to modify source code and fix a bug or add a new functionality.
+Contribution does not necessarily mean you have to modify source code and fix a bug or add a new functionality.
 Reporting a bug using the [Issues][issues] tab is also highly appreciated  and a good way to start contributing to the project.

 It is essential that you know how to use Git as well as GitHub.
-While the maintainers will be more than happy helping you make your first PR, prerequisite knowhow makes it easier for everyone involved.
+While the maintainers will be more than happy helping you make your first PR, prerequisite know-how makes it easier for everyone involved.
 Check this [guide][first-contributions-guide]  if you've never contributed to a project on GitHub before.

 Please note we have a [Code of Conduct][code-of-conduct].
 Please follow it in all your interactions with the project.